radziko/colo_mlops/reports/README.md

 >
 > Answer:

 Multiple frameworks were used for the project.
 The cookiecutter repo-format is used to help the reproducibility of the project.
-This project will deploy the framework [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) in order to obtain a classification model.
-Hereunder, the [Pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/stable/) framework is used for avoiding boilerplate code and functionality for model training, etc.
+This project will use [Torchvision](https://pytorch.org/vision/stable/index.html) in order to obtain the ResNet18 model and to initially download the CIFAR10 data.
+The model is then slightly modified with PyTorch.
+Moreover, we use the [Pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/stable/) framework to reduce the boilerplate for training the model on GPUs, for loading data with datamodules for ease of use, and for logging our experiments to WandB.
+We also use the framework [Torchmetrics](https://torchmetrics.readthedocs.io/en/stable/) for calculating accuracies and other metrics during training, validation and testing.
+Then, we used hydra for parameter configuration of our runs.
+Finally, we used [Docker](https://github.com/docker) for building reproducible images for both training, prediction and our application.
+For deployment of the trained model, we used [Streamlit](https://github.com/streamlit/streamlit) to make it possible for users to upload images and classify them.

 ## Coding environment